 How to Choose the Right iPhone for You in 2024

-Rather than just pick an iPhone according to its price, it’s important to get the iPhone that is best suited to the way you use your phone.
+Rather than just choose an iPhone based on its price, it’s important to get the iPhone that is best suited to the way you use your phone.
 The criteria you use when choosing an iPhone are very different from those used to choose the ideal iPad, or the best Mac for your use case.
-This is because an iPhone is such a personal device: you generally carry it around and use it all day long.
-But an iPhone is more than just a phone: it’s a pocket computer, with an advanced camera system, and for many people, it’s the way they record memories.
+This is because an iPhone is such a personal device: you generally carry it around with you and use it all day long.
+An iPhone is more than just a phone: it’s a pocket computer with an advanced camera system, and for many people, it’s the way they record memories, listen to music, communicate with friends and family, and much more.

-Apple’s current line-up includes five different iPhone models, four of which come in different sizes, for a total of ten options (not counting choices of color and storage).
+Apple’s current line-up includes five different iPhone models, four of which come in different sizes, for a total of nine options (not counting choices of color and storage).

 In this article, I’m going to look at the various use cases for the iPhone and help you decide which iPhone is right for you.
 Note that I only discuss models that Apple is currently selling; you can get other models used or refurbished from many sources.